thehaseebshah/garden/content/Public Rulebook/Methods of Note Taking.md

 	- Incorporate pictures from online sources and add them to the literature note
 	- Incorporate drawings using your stylus (or pen if desired -- scan the images in order to digitize).
 	- Add screenshots of pictures, NEW diagrams, drawings and interesting figures alongside the outlines,
-	- Now convert each idea into an atomic idea, that is connected to other ideas in your notes creating Evergreen [[Permanent Notes]]
+	- Now convert each idea into an atomic idea, that is connected to other ideas in your notes creating Evergreen [[Permanent Notes]], connecting it Up, Forward and Backward
+		- Up means the upper idea
+		- Forward means related
+		- Backwards means to the literature note
 	- Convert it into a flashcard
 	- Tag the permanent note using one of [[Note Tags and Folders]]
 	- Check Graph View to See if you need to create any Map of Content